YorickVdVenne/yor-template-next/backend/README.md

 1. Atoms: Provide basic building blocks.
 2. Molecules: Use Atoms to create more complex elements
 3. Organisms: use Molecules and Atoms to build larger, content-rich structures.
-4. Page Blocks: leverage all of these to allow for easy and flexible page creation in the content management system.
-Page Blocks are the only components a content manager should be allowed to use while creating pages.
+4. Blocks: leverage all of these to allow for easy and flexible page creation in the content management system.
+Blocks are the only components a content manager should be allowed to use while creating pages.

+## Internationalization

+Configure the locales under Settings -> Internationalization

+Then you can create different content using different locales.